 Pushing All Furniture Against Walls

-The problem: This layout creates an unused "dead zone" in the room's center while placing seating too far apart for comfortable conversation.
-Rooms feel larger when furniture is pulled away from walls, counterintuitive as that seems.
+The problem: Pushing furniture against walls creates an unused dead zone in the center and places seating too far apart for comfortable conversation.
+Rooms actually feel larger when furniture is pulled away from walls because the eye reads depth, not perimeter.

-The fix: Float your sofa and chairs to create intimate conversation groupings.
-Even pulling furniture 6-12 inches off walls transforms the space from a waiting room into an intentional, functional arrangement.
-Use the room's center for main seating rather than treating it as empty floor space.
+The fix: Float your sofa and chairs inward to create intimate conversation groupings.
+Even 6-12 inches off the wall transforms the space.
+Use the room's center for seating rather than treating it as empty floor space.

 Internal